 We all work across branding, campaigns and editorial design but the majority of our work is designing considered, complex websites for theatres, venues and arts organisations.

-We don’t expect (or need) you to know how to code but we do expect candidates to know how to turn research and wireframes into stunning, original solutions across multiple screen sizes.
+We don’t expect (or need) you to know how to code but we do expect you to know how to turn research and wireframes into stunning, original solutions across multiple screen sizes.

 We all talk directly with our clients and we embrace the additional opportunities that come with this way of working.

 As the basis of everything we do, we expect everyone in our team to have an enquiring, creative mind.
-We employ people who think logically and deeply whilst being alert to any opportunity to make interesting connections or push any idea beyond its limits.
+We employ people who can think both creatively and logically; people who can spot opportunities to push an idea beyond its limits.
 We expect our designers to be exceptional.

 A team member

 We are a small team; it’s important that you’ll fit in and complement the mix.
 We’re not looking for clones, we’re looking for individuals with ability and flair.
 We work hard, we’re passionate about what we do and we are honest and fair in the way we do it; we want to work with people who share these values.

 Our job is communication.
 We happen to use design as our medium.
 We expect designers to be articulate at every level about every aspect of the work we do and the areas we do it in.

 Our clients trust us because we are experts in our field.
 We do our best work when we understand every aspect of the job.
 We are embedded in the cultural sector and are advocates for our profession; we’ll expect you to be too.

 If a job needs doing we just get on and do it.
 We grasp opportunities to exceed every expectation.